 Being a Red Cross Certified CPR Instructor is a wonderful method to create the world.
 It is a life-saving technique for someone in cardiac arrest.
 You may train CPR to colleagues, kids, crisis workers, etc. Most people do not usually create a residence as licensed CPR instructors.
 Nevertheless, this is an excellent method to gain extra capital.
-You must be licensed in CPR.
+You must complete a first aid cpr course and be licensed in CPR.
 When you terminate your studies and give the diploma test, you will accept it for two years.

 Dedication to the educational program